gallagth/gallagth.github.io/index.md

 title: Resume
 ---

+## Skills

+**Android development**

+Development on Android devices using the Android SDK.
+Experience with a wide variety of APIs, especially parts related to Location and Sensors.

+**Robotics**

+Designed and developed navigation, localization and mapping stacks for mobile robots.
+Deep knowledge and experience working with ROS.

+**Location Based Services**

+Experience with designing, implementing and testing indoor and outdoor positioning algorithms using various technologies.

+**Android Open Source Project**

+Good knowledge of how AOSP is structured and how to build and customize it.

+**Embedded development**

+Experience with developing for STM32 chips and chips designed for intensive computer vision algorithms.

+**Technologies**

+Java, C++, C, Objective-C, Python, Matlab, Git, Bash, CMake, Makefile, Jenkins, Google Cloud (App Engine & Compute Engine), HTML, CSS, Javascript

 ## Experience

 ### Software Engineer at Keecker, Paris
 **Sep.
 2013 - now**

-Worked on various software parts of the Keecker prototype, an autonomous robot with a projector running Android and controlled with a smartphone.
+First employee at Keecker, worked on almost all the software parts of the Keecker prototype and production unit, and the services to support it.
+Keecker is an autonomous robot with a projector running Android and controlled with a smartphone (see [keecker.com](http://www.keecker.com)).
+Some examples of what I did at Keecker include:</p>
-By order of importance I work on:

-* the autonomous navigation, localization and mapping stacks of the robot,
-* the main Android service controlling the robot and linking it with the remotes,
++ Integration of a 3rd party depth camera in the robot, customisation of the library provided by the vendor
++ Design and develop a Keecker SDK for 3rd parties app and integrate it in our Android distribution.
+Wrote the first version of the developer website: [developer.keecker.com](http://www.developer.keecker.com)
++ Implement a fisheye camera dewarp algorithm on GPU and integrate it in Android's libcamera
-* optimized apps for the robot to demonstrate Keecker's SDK usage,
++ Develop a WiFi based localizer for the robot
-* customizing the Android OS to run on Keecker's board.
++ Automate the build and test of the robot's software to enable nightly builds and test reports
++ Develop a solution for simulating Keecker, based on the Android emulator and Gazebo
++ Develop an IPC library that uses Android's binder or shared memory to share point clouds or other data between processes without copies
++ Porting ROS and main ROS tools to Android
++ Create a bridge to output all robot's data to ROS topics to enable simple visualization and quick prototyping for control, localization or mapping algorithms
++ Arduino and electronics in the early days to develop the 1st prototype, and to build a simple robotics platform to test new potential sensors for the next iterations

 ### Research Assistant at the University of New South Wales, Sydney
 **Jan.
 2010 - Jul.
 2013**

-System designer for the SIMO (Simplified Information for Mobility and Orientation) project
+Principal fotware engineer for the SIMO (Simplified Information for Mobility and Orientation) project

 + Designed, implemented and tested an indoor positioning platform based on sensor fusion running fully on Android and partially on iOS.